We’ve put together this short, step-by-step instruction guide to assist AGT™ glow aggregate users capture their glowing concrete projects at night.

 Mode Setting Names on Different Cameras:

-Return to your AGT™ project at night.
+Return to your AGT™ glow stones project at night.
 Place your camera back on the tripod.
 Make sure that your Flash is turned OFF and select the appropriate mode based on your camera type.

 Now you’re shooting like a real Glow Pro!!!